$89.00 at Amazon

-If you can get past the price tag, which can be hard to swallow at $89 bucks, the Zebralight H600w Mk IV won't disappoint.
+If you can get past the price tag, which can be hard to swallow, the Zebralight H600w Mk IV won't disappoint.
 It offers an amazing combination of bright quality lighting, great battery life considering its brightness, and built-to-last durability.
 We don't normally think of a head torch as being in the "long-term investment" category, but the Mark IV qualifies.
 This is a connoisseur's light, with a bomber metal casing, precise finishes, and amazing lighting.
 Using a state of the art 18650 Li-ion battery (not included), the Mark IV blew away most other lights on battery life, shining a wide-clear beam longer than a football field for 3.1 hours on high-mode (we used H2 mode) and lasting more than a week on the low-light setting (we like M2 mode).
 In both cases, the light level is regulated the entire time, so it cases a consistent level of lighting the entire time.
 Waterproof and submersible to 2 meters, the Mark IV will survive in the most punishing environments.

-The big downside is the cost, which is very expensive at $89 and rarely available at discount.
+The big downside is the cost, which is very expensive and rarely available at discount.
 It is a slight bit heavier than average at 4.4 ounces, but that's only 0.3 oz more than the BD Storm and about half the weight of the similarly performing Fenix HP25R.
 Be aware that at the highest power setting, it gets noticeably warm (but not too hot) to the touch.
 Last, but not least, you'll need to spend another $15-$30 to get a 18650 Li-ion battery and charger, but in the long-run, the 18650 is an amazing battery (the same one Tesla used), and you'll save money by not buying regular batteries.
 But, at the end of the day, the Zebralight is simply stunning in its combination of power, battery-life, and durability.
 It is the light we'd want on hand in an epic situation like a backcountry medical issue, finding a lost trail or a rescue situation (bring a couple of extra batteries and you can run all night at super-bright lighting in much less weight and size than the Black Diamond Icon).
 Trust us, this light will be the envy of your most gadget-nerdy friends.
 For those willing to invest in a high-quality lamp, the Mark IV is a thoughtfully designed light that is sure to satisfy for years to come.

 Read review: Zebralight H600w Mk IV